paulf-999/aws_templates/mwaa_aws_managed_airflow/README.md

 * an AWS MWAA (Managed Workflows for Apache Airflow) environment
 * and the configurations required to allow usage of SecretsManager within Airflow

-These customisations are described in greater detail within the section, '
+These customisations are described in greater detail within the section, 'Additional info - overview of customisations to AWS MWAA quick start CFN template`.
 ##### Technologies used

 AWS CLI, CloudFormation, AWS MWAA, SecretsManager, AWS infrastructure/networking components (VPC, subnets, security groups etc.)